About these Terms

 - (e) prompt notification to the Client of any incident materially affecting the security or integrity of Client Data.

 9.3 The Client retains all rights to Client Data at all times.
-WorkArc processes Client Data on behalf of the Client as an agent for the purposes of the Privacy Act 2020 and any other applicable privacy law.
-WorkArc must return Client Data to the Client on request in accordance with the Agreement.
+WorkArc processes Client Data on behalf of the Client and will return Client Data to the Client on request in accordance with the Agreement.

-9.5 WorkArc must comply with applicable New Zealand privacy law, including the Privacy Act 2020, in its handling of Personal Information contained in Client Data.
-The Client must obtain all necessary consents from relevant individuals to enable WorkArc to collect, use, hold, and process Personal Information in accordance with the Agreement.
+9.5 WorkArc will comply with applicable New Zealand privacy law, including the Privacy Act 2020, in its handling of personal information contained in Client Data.

 10. Force majeure